westerlymerlin/Oxide-XY-Controller/docs/app_control.md

 def initialise()
 ```

-Setup the settings structure with default values
+Setup the settings dict structure with default values

 <a id="app_control.generate_api_key"></a>